 I do want to say something about the Recommended For You section you’ll see next on the page.
 You don’t need to pay for any of the extra things—unless you want to.
 HOWEVER, I do think that the “Keep Spammers Away” is worth paying for.
 It anonymizes your site and protects your registration information.

-Finally, you fill out your credit card and submit.
+d.
+Fill out your credit card information and submit.

 CONGRATULATIONS!
 You now own a website!